NiburusVN/frise_art_MBUI/README.md

 ## Introduction :

 During the highschool in 2022, i had to develop with 2 of my IT partners, an illustration of a game by using only python code, coordinates, pixels and hexadecimal for colors.
-I was with my partner Amine Belhaj and Pheakdey Sop and we worked on this project for almost 2 weeks just for the pleasure to work together on a uncommon python project.
+I was with my partner Amine Belhaj and Pheakdey Sop and we worked on this project for almost 2 weeks just for the pleasure to work together on an uncommon python project.
 So no deadline and no stress !
 Only fun ! :)